 The traditional way is to decorate eggs by boiling them wrapped in the outer skin of onions, resulting in a range of brown, yellow and golden hues, but many people would also let their fantasy fly and paint the eggs in vivid colours.

 According to the Estonian folk calendar, the colours have meaning: pink – gentle, green – hope, blue – fidelity, yellow – falsehood and grey – balance.
 Girls would let the boys choose an Easter egg and depending on which colour they chose, the girls would then be able to judge their personalities.

 The egg knocking competition follows, in which each of the participants has an egg and whoever breaks the shell of the competitor’s egg without cracking one’s own, will be crowned the winner.

+Note that the Estonian Open Air Museum organises a series of events during Easter.
 Cover: a vintage Estonian Easter card from the 1930s.
 Sources: Estonian Folk Calendar and Estonian World. * This is an amended and updated version of the article first published on 25 March 2016.